ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/database-maintenance.md

 The `removeDuplicateVerifiedUsers` helper in `src/database/maintenance.js` is executed during service start-up to tidy the `verified_users` table before schema migrations run.

+During the same phase the service now calls `removeOrphanedForeignKeys` to ensure the relational integrity of the `verified_users` and `volume_snapshots` tables before `sequelize.sync()` attempts to enforce foreign key constraints.
+The routine clears references to deleted exchanges or API keys so the bot can boot even if manual database edits left behind dangling identifiers.

 ## Verified user deduplication

 - The cleanup now deletes any record that is missing either the `influencer` or `uid` key before